Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Of course, Dr. Scholl’s makes compression socks.
 These consist of 99% polyester and 1% spandex and fit shoe sizes 4 through 10.

 Happily, they are machine-washable, and they air dry rapidly.
+We feel this is the best maternity compression socks out there.

 They are rated for 10 – 15 mmHg of compression, ideal for soothing aching legs and feet.
 Unlike some brands, these have wiggle room in the toes.

-The company offers a 1-year guarantee.
+The company offers a 1-year guarantee and also prevents blood clots.

 Throughout this article, you’ll keep seeing the term “mmHg.”
 It’s a measurement of pressure that refers to millimeters of mercury.

 Now you know what “graduated compression“ means.
+We feel this is the best maternity compression socks out there.

 Not only do these medical stockings provide graduated compression, but they also have padded bottoms.